stymiee/authnetjson/HELP.md

 [Sandbox Account](https://developer.authorize.net/hello_world/sandbox/) with Authorize.Net.
 With it you can simulate virtually every aspect of the Authorize.Net production APIs without incurring any fees.

+### Use a webhook testing site to test webhooks

+Having a full understanding of what a webhook looks like makes working with webhooks easier.
+You can inspect an Authorize.Net webhook using a third party service like [RequestBin](https://requestbin.fullcontact.com/).

 ## FAQ

 Solutions to common problems when integrating the [AuthnetJSON](https://github.com/stymiee/authnetjson) library into your project.

 ### php://input is empty, POST is empty, webhook has no data
-This typically occurs because a redirect occurred and steps weren't taken to persist that data across the redirect.
+This may happen because a redirect occurred and steps were not taken to persist that data across the redirect.
 Look for redirects to HTTPS or to/from the `www` subdomain in your .htaccess or web.config file.

 ## Support